Matt Cassel: Personal life

-Cassel married his longtime girlfriend Lauren Killian, a former USC volleyball player, in February 2007; Carson Palmer was his best man.
+In February 2007, Cassel married his longtime girlfriend Lauren Killian, a former USC volleyball player.
+Carson Palmer was his best man.
+The couple have 3 children together.

-Cassel has three siblings: older brother Jack (who is married to Killian's USC roommate and teammate, Julie Mariani), younger brother Justin, and younger sister Amanda.
-Jack pitched for the San Diego Padres and Houston Astros.
-Justin pitched for the Chicago White Sox farm system for six seasons.
+Cassel's brother Jack pitched for the San Diego Padres and Houston Astros.
+His brother Justin pitched for the Chicago White Sox farm system for six seasons.

-Cassel is the son of Emmy-winning set decorator Barbara Cassel and Greg Cassel; they divorced when Cassel was 14.
-Cassel's father died on December 8, 2008.
+Cassel is the son of Emmy-winning set decorator Barbara Cassel and Greg Cassel.

 On the night of January 26, 2012, a fire broke out in a family's house in the village of Loch Lloyd, Missouri.
 Cassel, seeing smoke from the fire, ran to their house to alert them.
 The family was able to make it out of the fire alive.

+Since retirement, Cassel has also dedicated his time to charitable acts.

+Cassel served as a football analyst for NBC Sports Boston from 2019-2023.
+He now works for NBC as a college analyst working on the weekly featured Big 10 Saturday night game.

+Cassel currently runs a podcast with Bobby Bones titled lots to say with Bobby Bones and Matt Cassel.
+The two mostly discuss football but sometimes touch on other topics such as music and pop culture events.
+It also airs on the official NFL YouTube channel.